 - Post it on social media, whether as a written post or as video/audio

 - Call or email a friend and ask to share it with them

 And if you feel called to share your story in a big way, check out my Bestseller Masterclass!

 Learn how to write, publish and market your book

 In my Bestseller Masterclass, you’ll learn how to share your message with the world using my formula for writing, publishing, and marketing a bestselling book.

-For the first time, this 5-module course is completely online — and enrollment opens this week!
+For the first time, this 6-module course is completely online — and enrollment opens soon!

 You don’t need to have a big following, an established business or a writing degree to share your story through books.
 People in every stage of life, from every background, and in every profession hear this call.

 Over the past several years I’ve met and worked with many people with important stories to tell and lessons to share.
 They’ve been first-time writers, experienced authors, and everything in between.

 If this is resonating with you… I believe you’re one of them.